-However, it should be noted that these figures represent only the number of officially reported cases, most of which were found through screening of in the context of blood donations, pregnant women, premarital testing, and among TB patients.
+The annual number of new cases does not show any clear trend, but remained relatively stable.
+It should be noted that these figures represent only the number of officially reported cases, most of which were found through screening of in the context of blood donations, pregnant women, premarital testing, and among TB patients.
 HIV-screening data do not accurately reflect the actual number of new HIV cases.